tabedzki/tabedzki/README.md

 ### Hi there 👋

+My previous projects have been on writing high-performance computing code for parallelized molecular dynamics simulation software.

+I've been laerning Rust on the side.
 <!--
 **tabedzki/tabedzki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.